"We are as close as an elderly gay man and a straight teenage boy can be."

 - Unanimated Lucky Star discussed why Hiyori, "an otaku in every sense of the word", would be friends with "honour students" Minami and Yutaka.

-- Isshin Kurosaki and Ryuuken Ishida have been cordially vitriolic friends and colleagues (as fellow doctors and Retired Badasses) for at least 20 years, despite the fact that they have dissimilar personalities (waaaay overeager vs. infuriatingly aloof), diverging career tracks (GP vs. hospital executive), and are situated on opposite sides of a spiritual war between the Shinigami and the Quincies.
+- Isshin Kurosaki and Ryuuken Ishida have been cordially vitriolic friends and colleagues (as fellow doctors and Retired Badasses) for at least 20 years, despite the fact that they have dissimilar personalities (waaaay overeager vs. infuriatingly aloof), diverging career tracks (GP vs. hospital executive), and were born on opposite sides of a spiritual war between the Shinigami and the Quincies.
 Their shared Mysterious Past only begins to be explained in the final arc.